aehrc/pathling/site/docs/configuration.md

 - `pathling.cors.allowedHeaders` - (default: `Content-Type,Authorization`) This
   is a comma-delimited list of HTTP headers permitted via the `Access-Control-Allow-Headers` header.
+- `pathling.cors.exposedHeaders` - (default: `Content-Location,X-Progress`) This
+  is a comma-delimited list of HTTP headers that are permitted to be exposed via the `Access-Control-Expose-Headers` header.
 - `pathling.cors.maxAge` - (default: `600`) Controls how long the results of a
   preflight request can be cached via the `Access-Control-Max-Age` header.